-5. Information on liquidity position per the requirements of the Central Bank of Chile i.
-Maturity mismatches
+5. Information on liquidity position per the requirements of the Central Bank of Chile

 The Central Bank of Chile published on March 8, 2022 Rules on the Management and Measurement of the Liquidity Position of Banking Companies which modernises liquidity regulation, aligning the published regulatory requirements of the FMC in line with the Basel III standards.